 NAS versus SAN

 It is foolhardy to point out what is best for you.
-It is your basic needs and that of your organization that will dictate your preferences.
+It is your basic needs and that of your organisation that will dictate your preferences.
 All in all, you have the pros and cons all over for your conclusion.
 If you are in confusion, the information above should guide you.
-Indeed, NAS provides the best source of quality and cost-effective system in the market.
+Indeed, NAS provides the best source of quality and cost-effective systems in the market.

 Written by The Original PC Doctor on 29/01/2020.